jonasnmonteiro/PRD-MCP-Server/memory-bank/activeContext.md

 3.  **Refine Prompts**: Iterate on the system and user prompts used in AI providers (like `OpenAiProvider`) for optimal PRD quality and structure.
 4.  **Error Handling**: Enhance error handling, especially around provider API calls (rate limits, specific API errors).
 5.  **Resource Handling Refactor**: Review and potentially refactor resource handling (`prd://` URIs) for clarity if it wasn't updated during the MVP phase (as noted in `systemPatterns.md`).
-6.  **Memory Bank Refinement**: Review and update all Memory Bank files to ensure accuracy and completeness after these major changes.

 ## Active Decisions & Considerations
 -   The current priority is ensuring the core AI provider abstraction works reliably with OpenAI and the template fallback.